alanwunsche/agentware-book/README.md

 Explore the transformative impact of AI agents, copilots, assistants, and digital knowledge workers on business operations and societal dynamics.
 Delve into the current challenges and envision a future where AI's presence is both inevitable and pervasive.

-Ana Patel, a determined and forward-thinking software engineer, rises from Product Manager to CEO at MarketSphere, a global digital store that infuses AI into the platform on her watch.
+Ana Patel, a determined and forward-thinking software engineer, rises from Chief Product Officer to CEO at MarketSphere, a global digital store that infuses AI into the platform on her watch.
 She tackles ethical and governance challenges while pioneering AI advancements in a competitive digital commerce landscape.
 Amidst internal strife over rogue AI agents and external pressures for AI safety, ethics and privacy, she steers her company through the turbulent waters of an AI-centric, agentic, and hyper-personalized era.

 How did she navigate the most transformative digital decade society and humanity has seen to date?